 Once you have identified your competition and crafted a compelling value proposition, you have a solid foundation to craft a name that sticks.
 The naming process is very personal, but also has a legal aspect to it.
 It’s not as simple as just coming up with a great name, we have to make sure it’s not being used by someone else in your sector – and what is even more difficult – we need to secure the domain name or come up with a compelling and memorable url.

-The slogan is a one sentence encapsulation of your Value Proposition.
+Your slogan is a one sentence encapsulation of your Value Proposition.
 What you do differently and BETTER than your competition.
 The purpose of your name is so people remember you.
 The purpose of your slogan is to SELL.

 Once you have a name that sticks, your slogan tells people the why: Why they should do business with you.
 Why they should buy your product.
 Why they should CARE.

 It’s not enough to have a recognizable name, you also need a recognizable logo.
 A good logo builds trust and will help to pull your brand together.
 Don’t think that you need a symbol or mascot either.
 Some of the most recognizable brands use just text for their logo.
-This is especially powerful when you have a sticky name.
+This is especially powerful when you have a catchy name.

 The look of your brand: colors, font, photo style, illustration style, etc…